 The Blue Jays bang out 25 hits in a 19-4 rout of the Rangers at The Ballpark in Arlington.
 The total, which includes six doubles and four home runs, establishes a new franchise mark for hits.

-Barry Bonds joins Babe Ruth, Willie Mays and Hank Aaron as the only players ever to hit 600 career home runs.
-The 38-year-old Giant left fielder hit the milestone homer in the sixth inning by lining a 2-1 pitch thrown by Pirates starter Kip Wells over the center field wall at Pacific Bell Park.
+Barry Bonds joins Babe Ruth, Willie Mays, and Hank Aaron as the only players to hit 600 career home runs.
+The 38-year-old Giant left fielder hit the milestone homer in the sixth inning by lining a 2-1 pitch thrown by Pirates starter Kip Wells over the center-field wall at Pacific Bell Park.

-At the age of 26 years and 182 days, Vladimir Guerrero hits his 200th career home run tying the Expos right fielder with Ken Griffey, Jr. as the second-youngest player to reach the 200 homer plateau.
-Alex Rodriguez is the youngest major leaguer to reach the 200 homer mark reaching the milestone in 25 years 290 days.
+At the age of 26 years and 182 days, Vladimir Guerrero hits his 200th career home run, tying the Expos right fielder with Ken Griffey, Jr. as the second-youngest player to hit 200 home runs.
+Alex Rodriguez is the youngest major leaguer to reach the 200-homer plateau, reaching the milestone 75 days shy of his 26th birthday.

-An arbitrator rules Kenny Rogers, who has missed 13 games, should be reinstated.
-The decision states the punishment for shoving two cameramen handed down by Bud Selig went too far in suspending the Ranger pitcher for 20 games and in levying an excessive $50,000 fine.
+An arbitrator rules MLB must reinstate Kenny Rogers, who has missed 13 games.
+The decision states the punishment handed down by Bud Selig for shoving two camera operators went too far in suspending the Ranger pitcher for 20 games and levying an excessive $50,000 fine.

-Former hometown hero Mike Piazza belts two home runs off Mets ace Pedro Martinez and nearly hits a third one in the eighth inning during a 4-3 Padres loss in New York.
-The Big Apple fans give their ex-catcher an uncommon road curtain call after the round tripper, but aren't so kind the second time the backstop goes deep as he is greeted with boos and catcalls.
+Mike Piazza belts two home runs off Mets ace Pedro Martinez and nearly hits a third in the eighth inning during a 4-3 Padres loss in New York.
+The Big Apple fans give their former hometown hero an uncommon road curtain call after the round-tripper, but the second time the backstop goes deep, he hears boos and catcalls from the crowd.

 Citing he has lost confidence in his manager, Mariner GM Jack Zduriencik fires Don Wakamatsu and three coaches.
-Triple-A Tacoma manager Daren Brown is named as the interim pilot of the last-place club (42-70), becoming the team's fifth skipper in a little more than three years.
+Triple-A Tacoma manager Daren Brown is named the interim pilot of the last-place club (42-70), becoming the team's fifth skipper in over three years.

-The front-running Reds obtain 40-year veteran Jim Edmonds from the Brewers in exchange for Chris Dickerson, a light-hitting defensively talented outfielder.
+The front-running Reds obtain 40-year-old veteran Jim Edmonds from the Brewers in exchange for Chris Dickerson, a light-hitting, defensively talented outfielder.
 Dusty Baker will use his newest player, who hit .286 and eight homers in 73 games for Milwaukee, in a part-time role during the playoff chase.

-With the tying runs at the corners and two outs in the bottom of the ninth, Curtis Granderson is picked off at first ending the game as Mark Teixeira, the Yankees' leading home run hitter, stands at the plate.
-The last out of New York's 6-4 loss to the Angels is the result of the seldom effective fake to third, throw to first move perpetrated by closer Jordan Walden, which easily catches the Bronx Bomber outfielder off the base when he attempts to steal second base on a 1-6-3 play.
+With the tying runs at the corners and two outs in the bottom of the ninth, Curtis Granderson is picked off at first, ending the game as Mark Teixeira, the Yankees' leading home run hitter, stands at the plate.
+The last out of New York's 6-4 loss to the Angels results from the seldom effective fake to third, then throw to first, which easily catches the Bronx Bomber outfielder off the bag when he attempts to steal second base on a 1-6-3 play.